-"Lease year" means the year during which the one (1) year lease is in effect.
+"Lease year" means the year during which the one-year lease is in effect.

-"Non-relocation rent increase" means a rent increase of seven (7) percent or less than the rent that was in place at any time during the twelve (12) month period preceding the effective date of the rent increase.
+"Non-relocation rent increase" means a rent increase of seven percent or less than the rent that was in place at any time during the 12-month period preceding the effective date of the rent increase.

-"Qualified Tenant" means:
+"Qualified tenant" means:

-a.
-Any Tenant in the Rental Unit is a low-income tenant (low-income tenant means a household whose income does not exceed the qualifying limits for lower income families as established and amended from time to time pursuant to Section 8 of the United States Housing Act of 1937, or as otherwise defined in California Health and Safety Code Section 50079.5); and
+- 1. Any tenant in the rental unit is a low-income tenant ("low-income tenant" means a household whose income does not exceed the qualifying limits for lower income families as established and amended from time to time pursuant to Section 8 of the United States Housing Act of 1937, or as otherwise defined in California Health and Safety Code Section 50079.5); and a member of tenant's household is: - a.
+70 years of age or older; or - b.
+Disabled as defined in Title 42 United States Code Section 423 or handicapped as defined in Section 50072 of the California Health and Safety Code; or - c.
+The primary residence of a school-aged (grades Pre-K through 12) child enrolled in a school located in the public school district to which the rental unit is assigned, and the notice of termination requires that the rental unit be vacated during the current school term. - 2.
+Any tenant in the rental unit is a very low-income tenant ("very low-income tenant" means a household whose income does not exceed the qualifying limits for lower income families as established and amended from time to time pursuant to Section 8 of the United States Housing Act of 1937, or as otherwise defined in California Health and Safety Code Section 50079.5).

-A member of Tenant's household is:
+"Rent" means a fixed periodic compensation paid by a tenant at fixed intervals to a landlord for the possession and use of residential property, including any amount paid to the landlord for parking, storage, or any other fee or charge associated with the tenancy.
+"Rent" excludes costs associated with a ratio utility billing system which allocates the property's actual utility bill to the tenant based on an occupant factor, square footage factor or any other similar factors.

-- (i) 70 years of age or older; or - (ii) disabled as defined in Title 42 United States Code Section 423 or handicapped as defined in Section 50072 of the California Health and Safety Code; or - (iii) the primary residence of a school-aged (grades Pre-K-12) child enrolled in a school located in the public school district to which the Rental Unit is assigned, and the Notice of Termination requires that the Rental Unit be vacated during the current school term. - b.
-Any Tenant in the Rental Unit is a very low-income tenant (very low-income tenant means a household whose income does not exceed the qualifying limits for lower income families as established and amended from time to time pursuant to Section 8 of the United States Housing Act of 1937, or as otherwise defined in California Health and Safety Code Section 50079.5). - "Rent" means a fixed periodic compensation paid by a tenant at fixed intervals to a landlord for the possession and use of residential property, including any amount paid to the landlord for parking, storage, or any other fee or charge associated with the tenancy.
-"Rent" excludes costs associated with a ratio utility billing system which allocates the property's actual utility bill to the tenant based on an occupant factor, square footage factor or any other similar factors. - "Rental complex" means one (1) or more buildings used in whole or in part for residential purposes, located on a single lot, contiguous lots, or lots separated only by a street or alley. - "Rent increase" means any upward adjustment of the rent. - "Rental unit" means a dwelling unit available for rent in the city of Glendale together with the land and appurtenant buildings thereto and all housing services, privileges and facilities provided in connection with the use or occupancy thereof, which unit is located in the structure or complex containing a multiple dwelling, boarding house or lodging house.
-Rental unit shall include units that do not have the required Certificate of Occupancy, even when they do not meet the legal definition of a dwelling unit under the Glendale Municipal Code.
+"Rental complex" means one or more buildings used in whole or in part for residential purposes, located on a single lot, contiguous lots, or lots separated only by a street or alley.

+"Rental unit" means a dwelling unit available for rent in the city of Glendale together with the land and appurtenant buildings thereto and all housing services, privileges and facilities provided in connection with the use or occupancy thereof, which unit is located in the structure or complex containing a multiple dwelling, boarding house or lodging house.
+Rental unit shall include units that do not have the required certificate of occupancy, even when they do not meet the legal definition of a dwelling unit under the Glendale Municipal Code.
 The term "rental unit" shall not include the following: